aeharding/voyager/README.md

 ```

 For production, serve `index.html` with `Cache-Control: no-cache` and `/assets` with a long cache period (files in assets are immutable)

-### Ecosystem

-- 🇫🇮 [m.lemmy.world](https://m.lemmy.world) - Voyager hosted by the mastodon.world team.
-[Contact/privacy](https://mastodon.world/about)
-- 🇸🇬 [v.opnxng.com](https://v.opnxng.com) - Voyager hosted by Opnxng in Singapore.
-[Contact/privacy](https://about.opnxng.com)
-- 🇲🇽 [voyager.nohost.network](https://voyager.nohost.network) - Voyager hosted by Nohost in Mexico.
-[Contact/privacy](https://nohost.network)
-- 🇺🇸 [vger.thesanewriter.com](https://vger.thesanewriter.com) - Voyager hosted by the lemmy.thesanewriter.com team.
-[Contact/privacy](https://lemmy.thesanewriter.com/legal)

-> **Note**: Community deployments are **NOT** maintained by the Voyager team.
-They may not be synced with Voyager's source code.
-Please do your own research about the host servers before using them.

 ## 💖 Sponsors